infor-cloud/xtendm3/docs/examples/Utility-extension.md

 Utility Extension is a type of extension where one can write and reuse the common logic.
 It is executed from another extension and eliminates the need of implementing external libraries while reusing.

 ## Use cases
-* Keeping common logic in one place and reusing it in multiple extensions;
+* Keeping common logic in one place and reusing it in multiple extensions
-* Parsing date, messages;
+* Parsing date, messages
 * Number formatting, rounding etc.

 ## Step by step implementation